rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 Hubs are considered "dumb" devices, because they replicate data unneccessarily.
-Only the single machine that a packet is destined for needs to receive the packet, but a hub has no way of knowing what that machine is, or even where it is located.
+Only the single machine that a packet is destined for needs to receive the packet, but a hub has no way of knowing what that machine is or where it is located.
 Thus, a hub just "spams" each signal it receives to every machine it can reach.

 I am reminded of a joke told by the famous country comedian and Grand